starcitizen-lug/knowledge-base/wiki/Home.md

 #### Game Updates
 > (Apr 11, 2024) **2.0 Launcher (Beta) error 2000 "error_os_requirements_text"**
 > - Launcher 2.0 beta fails to download the game
->   - To fix: switch to a wine 9.4+ runner
+>   - To fix: switch to a wine 9.4+ or proton GE 9-5+ runner
 > - Launcher 2.0 beta is unable to verify files, use install button instead

 > (Jan 27, 2023) **Fresh installs fail to create needed directories**